10thcode/alx-system_engineering-devops/0x07-networking_basics/README.md

 # 0x07.
 Networking basics #0

-This project is an introduction to networking.
-Basic networking concepts like OSI Model, MAC address and IP address, TCP and UDP and Ports were discussed in this project.
+Introduction to networking and the OSI model.

 ## Tasks